dave-ops/pub/README.md

 ## Experience

+**Vertical Merger - Founder, CTO, CEO, CFO, Architect, DBA, Lead Engineer**
+*Kansas City, MO - 2012-2024*
+- Established and grew a software consulting company specializing in Clean Code and the elimination of Technical Debt, focusing on American-made software.
+- Expanded operations across three states (CO, KS, MO), achieving a $15 million valuation through strategic growth and leadership.
+- Took on multiple executive and technical roles, managing all aspects of the business from development to financial strategy.
+- Led the company to a peak of 5 employees, prioritizing their welfare by sacrificing personal salary to ensure comprehensive benefits and employment stability.
+- Closed the business in 2024 due to challenges in the local developer market in Kansas City, where it became increasingly difficult to find qualified local talent.

 **Web 3.0 Developer**
 - Pioneered development on Solana Blockchain using Python, Node.js, Next.js, Rust, MongoDB, and SQL Server; implemented Ubuntu CI/CD pipelines.